cloudspannerecosystem/autoscaler/terraform/cloud-functions/per-project/README.md

 7. The Autoscaler state can be stored in either Firestore or Cloud Spanner.

-    In case you want to use Firestore, update the database created with the Google App Engine app to use Firestore native mode.
+    In case you want to use Firestore, update the database created with the Google App Engine app to use [Firestore native mode][firestore-native].

     ```sh
     gcloud firestore databases update --type=firestore-native